aldur/aldur.github.io/_posts/2025-09-08-nuggets-of-psychology.md

 episode of that familiar show.

 When we do try picking something, we face uncertainty and we fear regret: "What if I pick a worse movie than the TV show?".
-Even if focusing exclusively on movies, comparing two or more options will make us evaluate them based on the features we care about (genre, duration, actors, etc.).
-Likely, no clear winner will emerge, but the act of weighting the options will be enough to frustrate us, so that we will be _less_ satisfied, regardless of what we choose.
+Even when exclusively focusing on movies, we will compare two or more options on multiple features (genre, duration, actors, etc.).
+No movie will clearly win across all dimensions, but the act of weighting the options will be enough to frustrate us, so that we will be _less_ satisfied, regardless of what we choose.

 Forcing people to make a decision along a trade-off will make them unhappy and indecisive.
 When applied to product management, this teaches us that _more